maseh87/ng-loading/README.md

 ### A simple and automatic way to add custom loading animations to your angular apps.

 ## Demo Site
-Preview ngLoading in actions [here](https://ngloading.firebaseapp.com).
+Preview ngLoading in action [here](https://ngloading.firebaseapp.com).

 ## Dependencies
 + Angular.js (1.2+)